It is the mission of Christikon to awaken and nurture faith in Christ – exploring God’s creation and the adventure of life together.

 The Living Center.
 Built also for use as an adult retreat center, the Living Center has six sleeping rooms (each with a queen and two single beds), four bathrooms, a Great Room with fireplace, and a kitchen/dining area.
 Bedding and towels are provided.
 The facility is used by both family/adult campers and by adult advisors during youth sessions.
-Those housed in the Living Center pay an additional cost over the regular camp fee.
 To read more about the Living Center, click here.

 Your own camper, trailer, or tent.
 Though we have no dedicated tent/trailer sites, we reserve our limited number of level areas for those who bring their own housing with them during family/adult camps.
 Electrical hook-ups are available.